mibi88/libMicrofx/README.md

 The library is in microfx_src.
 If the library was updated, update you project by replacing lib with a new version compiled by typing `make` in microfx_src.

 You can read the header files in lib/include/microfx to see the available functions.

+Big thanks to Lephenixnoir for his help !